 When you get the $15 dollar visitor ticket (it can be used an unlimited number of times throughout one week) at the entrance, you will also get maps and information about the National Park.
 There are nearly seventy-five overlooks throughout the drive, which offers some of the most spectacular views of the surrounding valleys.
 I didn't have much time to drive through all the overlooks but each one I visited was fantastic.
 The park is also famous for hiking and camping on its many trails and biking and horseback riding, on the roads.

-Please feel free to share your moments if you have been there and tell us how you felt about the park.
+Please feel free to share your moments if you have been there and tell us what did you feel about the park.